foxcaulfield/guides/NestJS + Prisma backend.md

 #### Option 2: Create the Project in the Current Folder

-If you want to initialize the project in the current folder:
+Alternatively, if you want to initialize the project in the current folder:

 ```sh
 mkdir my_project